 Keep reading to learn all about purple and silver shampoo for blonde hair!
-We’ve got all the tips and tricks for how to use this special shampoo for blonde hair without turning your hair a startling shade of violet.
+We’ve got all the tips and tricks for how to use a special color-safe shampoo for blonde hair without turning your hair a startling shade of violet.
 Plus, we’ll tell you how to find the best purple shampoo for blondes.
-By the end of this article, you’ll be taking your own purple shampoo before and after picture!

 What is Purple or Silver Shampoo for Blonde Hair?

 Before we talk about purple and silver shampoo, we need to talk about brassiness.
 If you have blonde hair, you’re probably already familiar with how your hair can sometimes take on a yellow or even an orange color in between hair appointments.
 This is known as brassiness, and it’s caused by exposure to water, UV rays, and air pollution.

 Purple shampoo, also known as silver shampoo, is a cleansing product formulated to neutralise those unwanted brassy tones in your hair.
 This shampoo is made for anyone with light hair (including blonde, platinum, gray, white, pastel, or highlighted), whether your hair is naturally light or colored in a salon.
 The secret to its magic is the addition of purple pigment.

 So, why is purple shampoo purple?
 The idea is based on classic color theory.
 Think back to the color wheel that you learned about in primary school art class.
 If you look at a color wheel, purple is directly across from yellow.
 Since the shades are opposites, this means that purple cancels out yellow tones.
 So when you apply purple shampoo to blonde hair, it removes those brassy tones and brightens the hair.

 Blue, Silver vs. Purple Shampoo - What is the Difference?

 Spoiler alert: there is no difference between silver shampoo and purple shampoo for blonde hair.
 Both contain purple pigments, which neutralise yellow shades in light-colored hair.
 That’s why we use the terms purple shampoo and silver shampoo interchangeably in this article!